If you are preparing for litigation, an asset search can answer important questions before you begin:

 If we win a large judgment, will the defendant be able to pay?

 Hudson Intelligence conducts asset searches for law firms, corporations and private individuals.
 We work closely with clients throughout the U.S. and internationally.

-The standard scope of an asset search during pre-litigation or settlement negotiations includes the following areas of assets and liabilities:
+The scope of an asset search during pre-litigation or settlement negotiations can include the following areas of assets and liabilities:

 - Tangible Assets

 - Business Interests

 (Including Shell Corporations and Special-Purpose Limited Liability Companies)